 We recommend not to write the essay directly to the browser.
 Instead write (and save) it using your favourite text editor, and copy-paste it.

 Once your report is completed, you will review three reports from other course participants.
-Note that your report should be +- 20% of the expected report length and it must include the content expected above.

 Submitting the project